nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my.md

 In this module we are going to focus on what our application requirements are.
 Also I am going to explain why are we are to pick the tech stack we will use in this class.

-The project is based on the latest Flavio Copes bootcamp so some of the materials are comming from his github account, as well as from the bootcamp itself.
+The project is based on the latest Flavio Copes bootcamp so some of the materials are coming from his github account, as well as from the bootcamp itself.

 Our hope is that by building the application you will allow you to learn techniques and patterns that you will apply to any kind of web application in the future.